lindroos1/Food-Choicer-Back-End/README.md

 To run this project, ensure you have installed locally:
 * Docker
 * Docker-compose
-* Java > 13
+* Java >= 11.
+*
-Then, download the docker-compose.yml file from the repository Run the file with "sudo docker-compose up".
+Then, download the docker-compose.yml file from the repository.
+Run the file with "sudo docker-compose up".
 The project will be available at http://localhost:8080/